 You can rack up fuel points even faster by buying gift cards at Kroger.
 You can earn two fuel points for every dollar spent on gift cards, excluding Kroger gift cards and gift cards from card issuers such as Visa and MasterCard.

 Occasionally, the grocer has promotions that let you earn even more points.
-For example, Kroger recently gave customers the chance to earn four times the fuel points with select gift card purchases by downloading a coupon for the offer directly to their Plus Card.
+For example, Kroger recently gave customers the chance to earn four times the fuel points by downloading a coupon for the offer directly to their Plus Card.

 6. Get the Free Friday Download

-Each Friday, Kroger offers a digital coupon for one free item.
-“If you’re missing Kroger’s Free Friday Download, you’re missing out on free groceries and household goods every single week,” Elledge said.
-You can download the coupon to your Plus Card through the Kroger site or app on Friday only, but you have up to two weeks to redeem it, he said.
+On select Fridays each month, Kroger offers a digital coupon for one free item.
+You can download the coupon to your Plus Card through the Kroger site or app on Friday only, but you have up to two weeks to redeem it.
+You can sign up through your Kroger digital account to have a text message sent to you when the Friday promotion is available.

 7. Nab Manager’s Specials